This entry is divided into the following sections:

 Fee-Based Services: Maryland Court of Appeals decisions are available on Lexis (MD;MDAPP), Westlaw (MD-CS), LOIS, and Versuslaw.

 Unreported Opinions: A list of the unreported opinions of the Court of Special Appeals is posted by the Maryland Judiciary.
-You can get copies of the full text from the Maryland State Law Library (888-216-8156 in-state; 410-260-1430 from outside MD) or you can write away to the court.
+You can get copies of the full text from the Maryland State Law Library (888-216-8156 out of state; 410-260-1430 in state) or you can write away to the court.
 The unreported opinions from November 2014 to the present are available to subscribers in a database posted by The Daily Record.
 Prior to November 2014, selected opinions were abstracted in The Daily Record; you can get a fax of the full text of opinions back to 2006 if you call The Daily Record (443-524-8101) with the RecordFax number.
 Note: The Daily Record keeps full-text back only to 2006.

 Circuit and District Courts: The Maryland Circuit Courts go way back; the District Courts started issuing opinions on July 5, 1971, when they replaced a number of miscellaneous lower trial courts (see "Other Courts," below).